collective/collective.collectionfilter/README.rst

 Mosaic Integration
 ------------------

+If ``plone.app.mosaic`` is installed you can enable the ``collective.collectionfilter tiles`` profile in the addon controlpanel.

-The three tiles can be added within the Mosaic editor multiple times.
+The filter tiles can be added within the Mosaic editor multiple times.
 Just select them in the ``Insert`` menu and assign a collection to it.
-To show the results of the collection simply add a ``Existing Content`` tile which links to the same collection your filter tiles are assigned with.

-TODO: right now the collection needs a default_view template, which wraps the result list with a unique selector inside the ``#content-core`` container. so the collectionfilter can load the filtered result correctly from the collection into the container inside the existing content tile.
+As a second step you have to add a ``ContentListing`` tile which shows the search result initially.
+If you are enable Mosaic on a ISyndicatableCollection context you can use the query from it.

+*Important*:

+    Make shure you add a unique *tile CSS class* and use this class as ``Content CSS Selector`` in your filter tiles so that AJAX reload works correctly for the result listing.

 Geolocation filter support